SwiftUIX/Coordinator/README.md

 In the following example, `MyRoute.foo` is implemented via a standard `ViewTransition` whereas `MyRoute.bar` is implemented as a custom one.

+**Note:** Refrain from adding side-effects or business logic to your custom transition block.
+A `ViewCoordinator` is only supposed to handle transitions.
+Adding anything beyond transition logic breaks the conceptual model of a coordinator.

 ```swift
 import Coordinator
 import UIKit